-1. INTRODUCTION
+1. Introduction

 The integration of technology in education has fundamentally transformed the way students access and engage with learning materials.
 One groundbreaking development on this frontier is the emergence of Artificial Intelligence (AI), particularly AI chatbots.
 While there exists a somewhat negative perception of AI in education due to the challenges it may pose, it is imperative to strike a delicate balance between the advantages offered by AI chatbots and the potential obstacles they present.
-This conceptual paper explores literature about self-directed learning (SDL), student agency and the use of AI chatbots as open educational resources (OERs) to delf into their potential to not only facilitate learning but also to foster an environment where students take the reins of their educational materials that are freely accessible and openly licensed, enabling users to legally engage in activities such as use, adaptation, and redistribution.
+This conceptual paper explores literature about self-directed learning (SDL), student agency and the use of AI chatbots as open educational resources (OERs) to delf into their potential to not only facilitate learning but also to foster an environment where students take the reins of their education, making informed choices and pursuing knowledge in a more self-regulated manner.
+OERs are educational materials that are freely accessible and openly licensed, enabling users to legally engage in activities such as use, adaptation, and redistribution.
 These resources encompass a wide range of digital assets, including textbooks, multimedia content, learning assessments, and increasingly, chatbots and open internet resources.
 In this exploration, we uncover the multifaceted ways in which AI chatbots, when integrated into educational settings, can elevate the concept of SDL, and enhance student agency.